 - A message will now be displayed on the screen

-- Microsoft Word is telling you that the document will be converted to the current file format which allows you to use all of the new features of Word and will reduce the file size however some layout changes may occur.
+- Microsoft Word is telling you that the document will be converted to the current file format.
+This will allow you to use all of the new features of Word and will reduce the file size.
+You may, however, notice some layout changes once the file has converted.
 The original document will be deleted and cannot be restored after the conversion.
 If you accept this then click OK

 - You will now see your document again.
 You will see that the [Compatibility Mode] message is no longer displayed in the title bar however the file still shows as *.doc.